 The Beginning of the Geftakys Assemblies

-In September of 1969, the Geftakys' visited Westmoreland Chapel in Los Angeles.
-There they met several young couples who were searching for something "better" than the denominational churches, something that would be more serious and look more like the New Testament church.
+In September of 1969, the Geftakys's visited Westmoreland Chapel in Los Angeles.
+There they met several young couples, including Steve and myself, who were searching for something "better" than the denominational churches, something that would be more serious and look more like the New Testament church.
+(The article, The Irons' History of the Geftakys Assembly Ministry, fills in the story from this point in further detail.)

-These couples had a home Bible study in the San Fernando Valley, where they were experimenting with New Testament practices, such as foot washing.
-They invited George to teach the Bible study.
+These couples had a home Bible study in the San Fernando Valley, where they were experimenting with New Testament practices, such as foot washing, and they invited George.
+In short order, George took over teaching the Bible study.

-At Westmoreland Chapel the Geftakys' also met Marguerite Harrison, the widow of a missionary with the T. Austin-Sparks movement in England.
+At Westmoreland Chapel the Geftakys' had met Marguerite Harrison, the widow of a missionary to America from the T. Austin-Sparks movement in England.
 Mrs. Harrison thought she had found in George someone who could carry on the vision of her husband's ministry.
+She invited him to the home Bible studies C. J. B. had been teaching in Garden Grove and Chatsworth, and he was welcomed as the new teacher.

 Fred and Jan Boyer, in Tuscola, Illinois, were among the contacts.
 Brinda M.'s history of The Midwest and Tuscola tells the story of George's ministry there.